A transponder key has to be cut and programmed

 For when all keys are lost on certain vehicles.
 Requires accessing the car’s computer directly.

-Most complex method: Only experienced professionals should attempt.
+Most complex method: Only trained automotive key specialists should attempt.

-- Get a spare before you need it: Programming with an existing key is more convenient
+- Get a spare before you need it: Programming with an existing key is faster

 - Consider mobile service: No towing needed

-Kwikey Locksmith programs transponder keys for virtually all makes and models.
+Kwikey Locksmith programs transponder keys for many common makes and models.
 Our mobile service comes to you with:

 - Extensive key blank inventory